Kit de Waal: Education and career

-She also writes short stories and flash fiction, and among her previous other awards are the Bath Short Story Award 2014, the Bridport Flash Fiction Prize 2014 and 2015 and the SI Leeds Literary Prize Reader's Choice in 2014.
-Her short-story collection Supporting Cast, featuring the lives of secondary characters from her novels, was published by Penguin in 2020.
+De Waal writes short stories and flash fiction, and has won the Bath Short Story Award 2014, the Bridport Flash Fiction Prize 2014 and 2015 and the SI Leeds Literary Prize Reader's Choice in 2014.
+Her short-story collection Supporting Cast, about the lives of secondary characters from her novels, was published by Penguin in 2020.
 As well as being published in anthologies (such as Margaret Busby's 2019 New Daughters of Africa), de Waal's work has been broadcast on radio, including her story "Adrift at the Athena", which was commissioned for the anthology A Midlands Odyssey by Nine Arches Press, and "The Beautiful Thing" – "about emigration, backstory and new beginnings" – was read on BBC Radio 4 by Burt Caesar.

 She has written about the need for the publishing industry to be more inclusive, and on 22 November 2017 she presented the BBC Radio 4 programme Where Are All the Working Class Writers? exploring issues of inclusivity in the arts and working-class representation in present-day British literature.

 She went on to edit Common People: An Anthology of Working-Class Writers, which was crowd-funded and published through Unbound in May 2019.

 In 2019, she became an "Ambassador" for the audiobook charity Listening Books.
 She commented: "I am a devotee of audiobooks.
 They reach you in a different way."

 In March 2020, de Waal co-founded with Molly Flatt a three-day virtual books festival called "The Big Book Weekend", broadcast live across three days over the first bank holiday weekend in May as part of BBC Arts "Culture In Quarantine" programming.